 Contact our employment lawyers in Amsterdam

-Our Dutch employment law solicitors in Amsterdam, the Netherlands, have a huge amount of experience of negotiating and advising on termination agreements.
+Our Dutch employment law solicitors in Amsterdam, the Netherlands, have a huge amount of experience of negotiating and advising on redundancy and termination agreements.
 Contact our lawyers to arrange an appointment for specialist advice on your settlement agreement.